Last Updated on 12 months by admin

 Protection during Germination

 This is the time when you need to show patience, it may take eight weeks or even more for the seed to germinate into a sprout.
 Once it shows a sign of germination, you need to take care of it as it is quite delicate right now and can easily get destroyed.
 Provide the seed with a lot of direct sunlight and water it on the regular basis.
 Although we believe that the Draco plant is slow-growing but around the spring season it will grow enough to be able to plant outdoors.
-If you are in a mood to grow it indoors then you would need a quite large pot and maintain a room temperature of around 70 Fahrenheit and it should get plenty of sunlight.
+If you are in the mood to grow it indoors then you would need a quite large pot and maintain a room temperature of around 70 Fahrenheit and it should get plenty of sunlight.

 How to grow Draco Tree from Stem